Elaine DePrince: Ballerina Dreams and Taking Flight

 Over the years, DePrince collected stories from Michaela's life and planned to turn them into a picture book.
 She sent agents a 700-word manuscript about the magazine photo of a ballerina which Michaela had found and kept while at the orphanage in Sierra Leone, which inspired her to dream to dance.
 Encouraged by a literary agent, DePrince agreed to work on a more complete memoir with Michaela.
 In 2013, Knopf purchased the rights to both a memoir and a children's book.

 An illustrated children's book, Ballerina Dreams: From Orphan to Dancer, was published by Random House in 2014.
-Co-authored by Michaela and Elaine DePrince, it is targeted at children in grades 1 through 3, and tells the story of how Michaela was sent to an orphanage after her parents died, was adopted by an American family, and became a professional ballerina after years of hard work, determination, and training.
+Co-authored by Michaela and Elaine DePrince, it is targeted at children in first to third grade, and tells the story of how Michaela was sent to an orphanage after her parents died, was adopted by an American family, and became a professional ballerina after years of hard work, determination, and training.

 The full-length memoir, Taking Flight: From War Orphan to Star Ballerina, was also published by Random House in 2014.
 Kirkus Reviews said that, "Readers will find her life story gripping whether or not they are dance fans.
 The dialogue is fictionalized, but the heart of the journey resonates in this mother/daughter collaboration."
 Publishers Weekly said:There is plenty of ballet detail for dance lovers to revel in, and the authors achieve a believable, distinctive teenage voice with a nice touch of lyrical description: "I ... learned that pain, like the green of the jungle leaves, comes in many shades".For the memoir, Elaine wrote sections based on her notes and sent them to Michaela, who by then had moved to Amsterdam to dance with the Dutch National Ballet.
 They discussed how to shape the narrative of Michaela's life and reviewed each section via Skype, email, and Viber.

 Later life and death

 The DePrinces moved to Fayetteville, Georgia.
 Charles DePrince died in June 2020, during the COVID-19 pandemic, at the age of 76.

 Elaine DePrince died of complications from a routine pre-surgical procedure on September 11, 2024, at the age of 77.
-Her daughter Michaela had died at the age of 29 of undisclosed causes one day earlier; Elaine was reportedly unaware of Michaela's death.
+Her daughter Michaela had died the previous day at the age of 29; Elaine was reportedly unaware of Michaela's death.